Financial-Times/dotcom-tool-kit/docs/resolving-hook-conflicts.md

 ## Resolving conflicts

 The [Tool Kit configuration](../readme.md#configuration) in your app will override any configuration from plugins, which is where default hook tasks are defined.
-You can provide configuration in your `.toolkitrc.yml` or `package.json` `toolkit` field to specify which of the conflicting Tool Kit commands you want to run.
+You can provide configuration in your `.toolkitrc.yml` or `package.json` `toolkit` field to specify which of the conflicting Tool Kit tasks you want to run.

 For example, if your app requires Webpack to run for `build:local` hooks, but not Babel: